Get

 Why Do Kittens Bite Fingers So Often?

 One frustrating thing you will notice with kittens is that they seem to enjoy biting fingers more than anything else.
 Why is that?
 Fingers are small and move in a way that is wriggly.
 The shape of your finger, combined with the way it moves, activates the hunting portion of your kitten’s brain.
 Your fingers evoke hunting instincts in your kitten, and they will attempt to hunt your fingers like they would a small snake, worm, or baby mouse.
-The best way to stamp out this frustrating behavior is to not use your hands as a toy.
+The best way to stamp out this frustrating behavior is not to use your hands as a toy.

 divider cat faces oct 2024